RobTillaart/ACS712/README.md

 ## Compatibles

-Robodyn has a breakout for ACS758 - 50 A. - See resolution below.
+Robodyn has a breakout for the ACS758 - 50 A. - See resolution below.
+This sensor has versions up to 200 Amps, so use with care!

 Allegromicro offers a lot of different current sensors, that might be compatible.
 These include bidirectional and unidirectional.
-These latter seem to be for DC only.
+The unidirectional seem to be for DC only.

 https://www.allegromicro.com/en/products/sense/current-sensor-ics/current-sensors-innovations